FAQ

 2. Does reinsurance business form part of All Motor GWP?
 Reinsurance business is not included as part of All Motor GWP.

 5. Motor Insurers supervised in other Member States – writing Irish MTPL risks.
-For Motor Insurers that are supervised in other Member States and that write Irish MTPL risks on an FOS/FOE basis, the MIBI no longer collect MIICF Contributions on Class 10 MTPL GWP from 23 December 2023, i.e., in practice, for 2023 MIICF contributions payable in June 2024, this means that for motor insurers who write Irish Motor Insurance risks on FOS/FOE basis, they will be required to provide a MIICF contribution of 2% x 12 months of all Motor GWP 1/1/2023 to 22/12/2023 to the MIBI and from 23/12/2023 to 31/12/2023 2% on GWP on Classes 1(d), 3 and 7 to the MIBI.
-For the 2024 MIICF contributions, payable to the MIBI in June 2025, it will be 1% of Motor GWP Classes 1(d), 3 and 7.
+For Motor Insurers that are supervised in other Member States and write Irish MTPL risks on an FOS/FOE basis, the MIBI no longer collects MIICF Contributions on Class 10 MTPL GWP from 23 December 2023.
+For the 2024 MIICF contributions, payable to the MIBI in June 2025, it will be 1% of Motor GWP Classes 1(d), 3, and 7.
+No MIICF contributions will be required on 2025 GWP.

-6. If All Motor GWP and Class 10 GWP in the calendar year were nil or a negative balance, then is an audit cert is required?
-No, if All Motor GWP and Class 10 GWP in the calendar year were nil or a negative balance then no audit cert is required.
+6. If All Motor GWP and Class 10 GWP in the calendar year were nil or a negative balance, is an audit certificate required?
+No, if All Motor GWP and Class 10 GWP in the calendar year were nil or a negative balance, then no audit certificate is required.

 8. If an insurer joins the MIBI as a new member, when are they liable to pay the MIICF contribution?
-A member is liable for its MIICF Contribution obligations arising from the date they start writing All Motor GWP in Ireland. i.e., If a member starts writing Irish All Motor GWP on 1 Jan 2022, then they are liable for a 2022 MIICF contribution which will then be collected in June 2023.
+A member is liable for its MIICF Contribution obligations arising from the date they start writing All Motor GWP in Ireland.
+For example, if a member starts writing Irish All Motor GWP on 1 January 2022, they are liable for a 2022 MIICF contribution, which will then be collected in June 2023.

 In the event of a significant call on the MIIC Fund and there being insufficient monies in the fund, the contribution can be increased to the equivalent of 3% of gross written motor premiums until the fund reaches €50 million, after which time a contribution equivalent to 2% of gross written motor premiums will again apply